 To audit the improvement requires a slightly different approach that a standard 360 Feedback survey.
 It needs to be both broad and specific to individual needs.
 Pulse 360 is designed to address the commitment of each individual’s unique development plan, and provide highly accurate feedback and measurement on the effectiveness of improvement.
 What makes Pulse 360 even more appealing is that with its specific approach, it takes just a few minutes to complete as opposed to 30 minutes for a full 360 Feedback questionnaire.

 High performing boards work in the spirit of continuous learning and development lead by setting the right tone from the top.
-Investment in the development of boards, collectively and individually, is a significant contributor to the health and longevity of any company.
+Investment in the development of boards, collectively and individually, is a significant contributor to the health and longevity of any company of every strategy.